bredelings/BAli-Phy/TODO/Stack.md

 # Moving evaluation off the C++ stack

-FIXME NOTE: This documentation doesn't actually describe how we would modify incremental evaluation to USE a stack.

-The current evaluators in `src/computation/machine/evaluate.cc` use the C++ call stack in two ways:
+The evaluators in `src/computation/machine/evaluate.cc` currently use the C++ call stack to represent object-language evaluation.
+That is a poor fit for Haskell-style code, because ordinary recursion in the object language can need stack proportional to heap.
+The goal is to make evaluator continuations explicit and managed by the runtime.

+The current code uses the C++ stack in two ways:

-1. Evaluator-internal recursion, such as evaluating a referenced register, evaluating the call of a changeable register, or evaluating an argument of an operation.
+1. Evaluator-internal recursion, such as evaluating a referenced register, evaluating the call of a changeable register, or evaluating the result of a reduction.
 2. Operation callback recursion, where a builtin receives `OperationArgs&` and calls back into the evaluator with methods such as `evaluate_slot_to_value`, `evaluate_slot_force`, or `evaluate_reg_to_closure`.

-Haskell-style programs can require stack proportional to heap because ordinary program recursion is expressed through the object language.
-The long-term goal is to make that stack explicit and managed by the runtime, avoiding C++ stack overflow without adding unnecessary overhead to common operations.
+Solving only one of these is not enough.
+A stack-safe design needs both:

+- an operation protocol that makes argument demands visible to the evaluator;
+- an explicit evaluator loop that uses heap-allocated frames instead of recursive calls to `incremental_evaluate*`.

-This note only describes the stack work.
-It intentionally does not depend on storing evaluator kinds on registers, adding `runST`, or JIT compilation.
+This note does not depend on storing evaluator kinds on registers, adding `runST`, or JIT compilation.
 Those ideas may reuse this machinery later, but they should remain separate design problems.

-## First constraint: preserve semantics
+## Summary of the proposed design

+The preferred design is:

+1. Use fixed-demand prepared operations for the common case.
+2. Use dynamic operation frames only for operations whose demand pattern really depends on earlier demand results.
+3. Represent evaluator continuations with an explicit control stack.
+4. Keep operation argument results in a generic prepared-operation frame, rather than copying closures or values into ad-hoc storage.
+5. Implement `incremental_evaluate1`, `incremental_evaluate2`, and
+   `incremental_evaluate_unchangeable` as wrappers around one stack engine with mode-specific policy.

+The fixed-demand operation protocol is the main part of the builtin conversion.
+Most existing operations already have this shape: for one invocation, they know which arguments they will use or force.
+Later evaluation may depend on the closure produced by the operation, but that is a new operation invocation.

+## Semantic constraints

-The initial stack refactor should not change evaluator behavior.
+The initial stack refactor should preserve behavior.

 In particular, it should preserve:

-- `incremental_evaluate1` semantics.
+- `incremental_evaluate1` semantics;
-- `incremental_evaluate2` semantics.
+- `incremental_evaluate2` semantics;
-- `incremental_evaluate_unchangeable` semantics.
+- `incremental_evaluate_unchangeable` semantics;
+- use and force dependency recording;
-- Effect registration behavior.
+- effect registration behavior;
+- step/result/token-delta behavior;
+- force-count behavior;
+- active-register cycle checks;
-- Step/result/token-delta behavior.
+- exception context;
-- Force-count behavior.
+- garbage-collection roots.

-The first milestone is mechanical: replace evaluator-to-evaluator recursion with explicit frames where possible.
+The existing `reg_heap::stack` should not be repurposed as the new continuation stack.
+It records registers that are actively being evaluated.
+That active-reg stack is useful for cycle checks, exception context, and GC treatment of partially evaluated registers.
+A continuation stack records what the evaluator should do next.
+These are different concepts and should remain separate at first.
+Later, the old field could be renamed to something like `active_regs`.

 ## Why arbitrary `OperationArgs` callbacks are hard